wu-hongjun/heiya/README.md

 * HEI - High Efficiency Image.
 * Ya - In Chinese, 压(yā) means "to compress".

-But mostly just a reference to uncle Roger's "Heiya" when Jamie Oliver rinse cooked rice with tap water (smh).
+But mostly just a reference to uncle Roger's "Heiya" when he saw the BBC host rinse and drain cooked rice with tap water (smh... here's the [video](https://youtu.be/53me-ICi_f8)).

 ## Update History